mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/2-edge/cpp/consumer/README.md

 ```

-(Optional) To run the consumer in local
+(Optional) To run the consumer in the local

 ```
 build/consumer